Alfresco/alfresco-ng2-components/docs/tutorials/creating-javascript-app-using-alfresco-js-api.md

 ## Creating the JavaScript application

 Assuming that you have your Alfresco Content Services instance up and running at `http://localhost:8082/alfresco`, let's see here how to develop a JavaScript application from scratch.
 The JavaScript application will be able to interact with Alfresco back-end services using the [`alfresco-js-api`](https://github.com/Alfresco/alfresco-js-api) library.
-This library does not necessarily require to be used into an Angular application but it is "framework agnostic".
+This library does not necessarily require to be used into Angular applications, but it is "framework agnostic".

 Before starting with the development of the source code, let's create locally the `my-js-app` folder that will contain the entire JavaScript application.